-This scenario is the same as prescribed scenario 3, except that the short-term interest rate at an anniversary of the balance sheet date is a percentage of the corresponding long-term interest rate.
+This scenario is the same as prescribed scenario 3, except that the short-term risk-free interest rate at an anniversary of the balance sheet date is a percentage of the corresponding long-term risk-free interest rate.
 That percentage moves cyclically in 20% annual steps from 40% to 120% and back.
-The first cycle is irregular; at the first anniversary, the percentage is the next step above the actual percentage at the balance sheet date if that actual percentage is less than 120%, and after which the cycle continues regularly.
+The first cycle is irregular; over the first quarter oscillation period, the short-term riskfree interest rate moves uniformly from the short-term interest rate at the balance sheet date to 40% of the corresponding long-term interest rate.
+Thereafter the short-term risk-free interest rate moves cyclically in 20% annual steps from 40% to 120% and back.